danieldavies99/Solar-System-Generator/README.md

 # solar-system-3

-A totally random Solar System generator inspired by no man's sky and elite dangerous. uses Dat.Gui for controls.
+A totally random Solar System generator inspired by No Man's Sky and Elite Dangerous. uses Dat.Gui for controls.